 Mindful drinking isn't for everyone but it can be a very useful tool to help many people take back control over their drinking, particularly when looking to learn how to stop drinking alcohol in the long term.
 To help you discover whether it's for you and the best quit lit books for advice, we consulted the experts to find out exactly what mindful drinking is, the benefits of not drinking alcohol, and the expert-led tips for putting it into action.

 What is mindful drinking?

-Write down how much you are drinking and how often, perhaps in a goal planner.
-Parker notes that it can also be helpful to put in writing the reasons you want to change your drinking habits.
+Write down how much you are drinking and how often in a notebook or one of the best journaling apps, if you'd rather write it down on your phone.
+Parker notes that it can also be helpful to put the reasons you want to change your drinking habits in the same note, so you can refer back to them if you're ever having a moment of low motivation.
 "This list is your ‘why’ and will be a powerful incentive going forward," she explains.

-Johnson agrees, noting, "It’s really helpful for you to take stock of what your relationship with alcohol is truly about, and how it actually makes you feel. " She notes that it might be helpful to explore this with a trusted friend or therapist, because some people may need expert support to reprogramme their approach to drinking.
+Johnson agrees, adding that it may also be helpful to write down what your relationship with alcohol is truly about and how it makes you feel.
+"You can do this on your own but it may also be helpful to explore this with a trusted friend or therapist, because some people may need expert support to reprogram their approach to drinking," she says.

 2. Question your motives for drinking

-It can be useful to get to the bottom of what is actually prompting you to reach for a glass.
-Rochelle Knowles, certified health and life coach at Mindful Eyes, recommends asking yourself some questions—including 'why am I drinking?', 'what am I drinking?' and 'how am I drinking?'.
-"Regarding the first question, is it because you like the taste, or are you wanting to drink to numb feelings of stress, anger, or sadness?
-If so, is there an alternative solution?" she explains.
+"Regarding the first question, is it because you like the taste or because you want to drink to numb particular feelings of stress, anger, or sadness?
+If so, is there an alternative solution?" she asks.
 "The second is about considering elements like the alcohol percentages and the previous experiences you've had with that alcohol.
 With the third, are you with friends or on your own?
 Do you drink faster than others?"

 3. Spread out your intake